 But what does this all mean living with us?

 Sorry, but there are no parties at your dormitory allowed.
 A lot of people having fun in interior spaces?
 Not a good idea.
 Physical distancing it is, but you can be social after all.
 Meet in small(er) groups and in big (enough) rooms.
 Taking the gatherings outside is a plus.

-Please don’t invite people, who don’t live here.
-Yes, it sucks, but try to meet somewhere else.
+You can invite people, who don’t live here, as of May 19.
+Let them know about our rules and your guest(s) should bring (and wear) a FFP2 mask.
+A plus would be, if your guest is tested, recovered or vaccinated.
+Still, the pandemic is not over, so try to meet people somewhere else.
 Maybe a picknick in the park?
 The good thing: you don’t have to clean up your room.

 Quality before quantity